oyindonesia/external-api-docs/source/includes/_disbursement_response_code.md

 ## Fund Disbursement Response Codes

-These are the list of possible status codes for fund disbursement:
+Below is the list of response codes for fund disbursement:

 Response Code | State | Description
 ---------- | ------- | -------